 The First Achievement of 1949

 The first achievement of the past year has been the completion of the building, without which neither the full team nor our family could have moved into Nosuland.
 Against every kind of difficulty, the work moved slowly forward.
 The impossibility of buying timber in bulk made it impracticable to employ more than ten carpenters, who had, to fell and saw before they could use the wood, so that progress was slow and our ingenuity was continually being taxed to the utmost.
 Frost damaged the damp mud walls after they were pounded, and more than once we had to pull down parts of them and start again.
 When the rainy season came and storms caught them unprotected, big sections of wall were washed away while we stood watching helplessly.
-Dealing with workmen and officials taught us more than we wanted to learn; their complete disregard for other people’s property or welfare, thieving, lies and craftiness kept us alert day and night until the work was finished.
 Time and again the funds in hand were inadequate to cover the next month’s building costs and a decision had to be taken whether to stop work or to trust in the Lord and undertake fresh commitments.
 Alarming news of the civil war, urgent consular warnings to evacuate, questions as to whether we would be permitted under a new political regime to carry on, kept forcing us to review the grounds on which we continued this seemingly unproductive labour.
 And every time the conviction was fresh-born in our hearts that what God led us to begin He would have us complete, so that each crisis became easier to face in the light of past experience, until our “foolhardiness” was vindicated and His faithfulness demonstrated over and over again.

 It was an adventure and an exhilarating experience throughout—from drawing up plans and estimates, and manipulating large sums of money, crude silver and barter to marking out the foundations and directing the builders.
 In all of this every member of the team played a big part, not least our indispensable and untiring friend Floyd Larsen, who had left the work in Yunnan where his heart is that he might help us.
 Now that he and the builders have all gone and the home and clinic are in full use, with medical work increasing and regular services being held in the guest hall, every struggle of the past year has been well worthwhile.